-- Shore up your emergency fund with windfalls like gifts or bonuses. i.e when you get money you were not expecting…commit to using a percentage of it to top up your emergency fund.
+- Shore up your emergency fund a little with windfalls like Customized Gifts and bonuses and when you get money you can also commit to use a percentage of it to top up your emergency fund.

 - Don’t put it in a risky asset class (i.e. stocks), it’s not there to make you money.

 - Look for high-interest savings accounts or money market accounts to put it in(this I will talk about in another episode)

 Understand that your emergency fund is sort of like a revolving fund…you’ll have to spend from it at different points in time but you have to keep topping it up.